jdlib/JDBX/UserGuide.md

 If the result is empty, all the examples above will return a null value.
 If you want exclude this case use `.row().required().`

      // will throw an exception if result has no rows q.row().required().col().getString()`

-You also want detect the case when the result contains more than one row:
+You may also want detect the case when the result contains more than one row:

      // will throw an exception if result has more than one row q.row().unique().col().getString()`

 #### Reading all result rows